Posted September 8, 2016

-By now, those of us in the cyber security industry are quite familiar with threat intelligence and its role in proactive enterprise security, but there are still many organizations that are still new to figuring out how to truly operationalize threat intelligence.
+By now, those of us in the cyber security industry are quite familiar with Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. and its role in proactive enterprise security, but there are still many organizations that are still new to figuring out how to truly operationalize threat intelligence.

 I recently participated in a webinar with ESG analyst Jon Oltsik, where we discussed how to operationalize threat intelligence.
 Jon and I shared use cases, key insights, and case studies from recent ESG research.